Referendum Exploration

 Has KUSD considered alternative funding solutions, such as reaching out to philanthropic organizations or implementing a user tax?

-Philanthropic support does exist and we are grateful for those partnerships, however, they are not sustainable or anywhere near the level of funding that we need for next year and beyond.
+Philanthropic support exists, and we are grateful for these partnerships; however, they are not sustainable or anywhere near the level of funding we need for next year and beyond.

-A user tax has not been considered as it is not within the scope of authority of our school board.
+A user tax has not been considered, as it is outside the scope of our school board’s authority.

 Has the district considered selling the closed school buildings?